just-the-docs/just-the-docs/docs/myBCIT Homepage.md

 ## Online self service

-This is the paragraph thta will contain the information for the online self service section for the myBCIT homepage.
+This is the paragraph that will contain the information for the online self service section for the myBCIT homepage.

 ---